 Dawson Springs, Ky.
 42408

 Pennyrile Forest State Resort Park offers nature hikes, animal programs, fishing programs, pedal boat cruises, mini-golf tournaments, and arts and crafts for grades k-12.
 We will also work with you to create a program to fit your needs.
 The park is open year-round and classes can visit any weekday between 9 a.m. and 3 p.m.
-Fees range from $2 to $4 per student.
-The park naturalist is also available to do outreach at your school for $40 per program or $110 per day.
-Call Naturalist Rebecca Clark at 1-800-325-1711 for information, or email email@example.com.
+Program fees per student vary per activity.
+The park naturalist is also available to do outreach at your school.
+Call park interpreter Rebecca Clark at 1-800-325-1711 for information, or email email@example.com.

 Perryville Battlefield State Historic Site